haetze/server_2_2048/README.md

 Stops the game.
 ### Messages you receive
 * "Empty\n", no game has been started
-* "Lost\n", the game is over and you can't make a move any more.
+* "Lost n\n", the game is over and you can't make a move any more. n is the number of points achieved.
 * [None...];....;[None..];
 Messages that represent the state of the game board.
 None means the field is empty.
 Some(n) means n is on the board at that plays.